Initial/Examination CAPTE Graduates

 *It is recommended that applicants do not to use a university email address as most students eventually lose access to their school email accounts.*

 - Click “Create Account”.

 - Log in using the email address and password that you used to create your account.
 It will take you to your Dashboard.

 - Complete the Online Application - Click the link at the top of your Dashboard, or go to www.laptboard.org/apply.

 • Please be advised that once you complete the online application, you will not be able to go back and edit it.
 Put your school’s name and anticipated graduation date on the application.

-•Application fees are payable via Visa, Mastercard, or Discover only.
+•Application fees are payable via Visa, Mastercard, Discover, or AMEX.

 - Pass the Jurisprudence Exam - All applicants must make a 75% or higher to pass the Board's online jurisprudence.
 The exam is free of charge and consists of 40 questions from the Louisiana Practice Act and Rules.

 • To take the exam online, click the link at the top of your Dashboard.

 - Complete the Minimum Data Set (MDS) Survey